 Most often female, though it can also be male (and is usually Played for Laughs if so).
 With male examples, this tends to be a sign of weakness, immaturity, or femininity, although it may also occur with an Emotional Bruiser who is prone to Manly Tears.

 May overlap with Shrinking Violet, a character who is shy and insecure.
 Compare Cute Clumsy Girl, a similar character whose "flaw" is played for cuteness.
 Contrast Hair-Trigger Temper which is about characters being prone to anger.
+Compare Can't Take Criticism if the character is sensitive to criticism.
 See also The Eeyore, Broken Bird, and Nervous Wreck.

 - Dragon Ball Z: Gohan was very much a crybaby during the early Saiyan Saga, though this is justified since he's only four years old at that point.
 He ends up crying so much that the still-evil Piccolo eventually gets sick of it and threatens to snap his neck if he doesn't stop.